 2. Leeks

 Leeks come from the same family as garlic and onions, providing similar health benefits.
-They possess inulin, a starchy substance commonly present in herbs, fruits, and veggies and is used in medicine for treating diarrhea and constipation.
+They possess inulin, a starchy substance commonly present in herbs, fruits, and veggies that’s used in medicine for treating diarrhea and constipation.

-The stomach does not absorb inulin, but it goes to the bowel.
+The stomach does not absorb inulin; it instead goes to the bowel.
 The good gut bacteria use it for their growth.
 This leads to improved bowel function which can aid in your weight loss journey.

 3. Garlic

-Garlic naturally gives a tasty flavor, and it contains 11% inulin and 6% FOS.
-The herb serves as a prebiotic that promotes the growth of the good bacteria called Bifidobacteria in the gastrointestinal (GI) tract.
+Garlic naturally gives a tasty flavor to all sorts of dishes, and it contains 11% inulin and 6% FOS.
+This vegetable serves as a prebiotic that promotes the growth of the good bacteria called Bifidobacteria in the gastrointestinal (GI) tract.

-Garlic also helps prevent disease-promoting bacteria or bad bacteria from thriving in the GI tract.
+Garlic—especially in its raw form—is also often hailed for its antibiotic and immune boosting properties.
+It helps prevent disease-promoting bacteria or bad bacteria from thriving in the GI tract.

 4. Chicory Root

-The chicory root is known for its similar taste to coffee, plus being a good source of prebiotics.
+The chicory root is known for its similar taste to coffee, in addition to being a good source of prebiotics.
 It has 47% inulin, which aids in digestive health and constipation relief.

 5. Jerusalem Artichokes

-Also known as earth apple, Jerusalem artichokes have about 2g dietary fiber per 100g, 76% of which is from inulin.
-A study showed that earth apple enhances the growth of healthy gut bacteria more than chicory root.
+Also known as sunroot, sunchoke, or earth apple, Jerusalem artichokes have about 2g dietary fiber per 100g, 76% of which is from inulin.
+A study showed that this root vegetable enhances the growth of healthy gut bacteria more than chicory root.

 6. Dandelion Greens